SerenityOS/serenity/Base/usr/share/man/man7/Audio-subsystem.md

 Audio volume is more complicated than just multiplying a (digital or analog) audio signal with a percentage volume value.
 As the human hearing is logarithmic, volume changes also need to be logarithmic.
 An excellent article on the topic can be found [here](https://www.dr-lex.be/info-stuff/volumecontrols.html).

-For the SerenityOS audio system, the following applies: Userland applications and libraries that do their own volume changes need to be aware of the nature of volume.
+For the SilkOS audio system, the following applies: Userland applications and libraries that do their own volume changes need to be aware of the nature of volume.
 LibAudio provides utility functions for correctly handling volume, so these are to be used whenever applicable.
 For AudioServer, main and per-client volume is already handled correctly; to the outside, volume is linear between 0 and 1.

 For example: A program may set its client volume to 0.5 and the audio will be perceived as half as loud by a human.
 However, if the program wishes to change the volume beforehand, it needs to use logarithmic scaling, for example with LibAudio's built-in functionality.

 ### Sample rate

-SerenityOS's audio system uses a variety of sample rates in different layers of the audio stack.
+SilkOS's audio system uses a variety of sample rates in different layers of the audio stack.
 For a client, one sample rate is relevant: The client's own sample rate.
 Audio samples passed to AudioServer are interpreted at the client sample rate, which may be changed at any time via a dedicated IPC API.
 The default sample rate is the current hardware sample rate, but clients are recommended to change the sample rate to whatever's most convenient for them, since this reduces the amount of resampling to be performed and therefore increases the audio quality.
 AudioServer uses independent hardware sample rates for audio devices, which may be configured via the management interface.

 ## Files